cremich/awesome-q-developer/README.md

 ## 📺 Videos

 - [Mastering the art of CodeWhisperer 🪄](https://www.youtube.com/playlist?list=PLDqi6CuDzubxzL-yIqgQb9UbbceYdKhpK) - An awesome playlist including a wide range of demos on how Amazon Codewhisperer can make you develop code faster, make your code more secure, can let you build complete solutions write better tests and more accurate documentation.
+Author: [Tiffany Souterre](https://github.com/Amagash), Brooke Jamieson and [Olivier Leplus](https://github.com/tagazok)

 - [A Prompt Engineering Example for AI-Generated Code](https://www.youtube.com/watch?v=7CqiotKxSzU) - This video shows a quick example of using code comments as prompts for Amazon CodeWhisperer to create an app that deploys an API Gateway endpoint backed by an AWS Lambda function using the AWS CDK.
 Author: [Dennis Traub](https://github.com/DennisTraub).